junxit/us-congress-bills-112/bill.md

 - **(b)** *Selection* The design for the coins minted under this Act shall be—
   - **(1)** selected by the Secretary after consultation with the National Baseball Hall of Fame and the Commission of Fine Arts and in accordance with subparagraph (c); and
   - **(2)** reviewed by the Citizens Coinage Advisory Committee.
-- **(c)** *Obverse Design Competition* The Secretary shall hold a competition and provide compensation for its winner to design the obverse of the coins minted under this Act.
+- **(c)** *Obverse Design Competition* The Secretary shall hold a competition and provide compensation for its winner to design the common obverse of the coins minted under this Act, with such design being emblematic of the game of baseball.
 The competition shall be held in the following manner:
   - **(1)** The competition shall be judged by an expert jury chaired by the Secretary and consisting of 3 members from the Citizens Coinage Advisory Committee who shall be elected by such Committee and 3 members from the Commission of Fine Arts who shall be elected by such Commission.
   - **(2)** The Secretary shall determine compensation for the winning design, which shall be not less than $5,000.
   - **(3)** The Secretary may not accept a design for the competition unless a plaster model accompanies the design.
-- **(d)** *Reverse Design* The design on the reverse of the coins minted under this Act shall depict a baseball similar to those used by Major League Baseball.
+- **(d)** *Reverse Design* The design on the common reverse of the coins minted under this Act shall depict a baseball similar to those used by Major League Baseball.

 ## § 5.
 Issuance of coins

 - **(a)** *Quality of Coins* Coins minted under this Act shall be issued in uncirculated and proof qualities.
-- **(b)** *Mint Facilities* Any facility of the United States Mint may be used to strike uncirculated and half-dollar coins, but only the United States Mint facility at West Point, New York, may be used to strike coins in proof quality.
-- **(c)** *Period for Issuance* The Secretary may issue coins minted under this Act only during the 1-year period beginning on January 1, 2015.
+- **(b)** *Period for Issuance* The Secretary may issue coins minted under this Act only during the 1-year period beginning on January 1, 2015.

 ## § 6.
 Sale of coins